San Diego 1031 Exchange Buyer’s Agent: Tips for Investors

 Simply put, a 1031 exchange allows you to defer taxes on capital gains from the sale of an investment property.
 Typically, when you sell a property, you need to pay taxes on any gains (“capital gains tax”) you make from the sale.

 With a 1031 exchange, however, you can delay paying taxes on that gain if you reinvest the net sale price of the property into a similar, or “like-kind”, investment property of equal or greater value.

-As with any other tax situation, however, there are important details to consider before entering into a 1031 exchange.
+As with any other tax situation, there are important details to consider before entering into a 1031 exchange...

 In most states - including California - you can also defer state tax when you do a 1031 exchange.
 The California Ordinary Income Tax (at the time of writing this article) ranges from 9.3% to 13.3%, so a 1031 exchange will allow you to delay payment of that percentage of the gain from your property sale.

-Third, make sure that your real estate agent knows you are planning on a 1031 exchange and that he/she includes a “1031 exchange clause” in both the purchase agreement and the sale agreement.
+You will want your San Diego REALTORS® to include a 1031 exchange clause in both the purchase agreement and the sale agreement.
 Discuss the important deadlines you will have, and make sure you have a foolproof strategy for meeting your goals.

 Exclusive Buyer Agentsdo not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.

-If you are looking for a 1031 Exchange Buyer's Agent in San Diego to purchase an investment property within 90 days, contact Justin Gramm to hire an agent on your side of the transaction.
-More about Justin Gramm on Google+.
-Call Justin at (858) 437-2662 or E-mail.
+If you are looking for a 1031 Exchange Buyer's Agent in San Diego to purchase an investment property within 90 days, contact Justin Gramm to hire an agent on your side of the transaction (the buyer's side).
+Call Justin at (858) 437-2662 or Email.